 To gain COOC certification, an oil must comply with requirements for both a chemical analysis and a sensory evaluation.
 COOC producing members must undertake this process following every harvest to ensure their oil meets the criteria to be considered extra virgin grade.
 Additionally, the Seal Certification Program guarantees traceability.
 Through participation in the program, an oil is verified to be from the most recent harvest and produced only from olives grown in California.

 Standards & Requirements

-All COOC members who produce or label an oil as extra virgin must comply with the COOC Standards & Requirements annually under the Seal Certification Program.
+All COOC members who produce and/or label an oil as extra virgin must comply with the COOC Standards & Requirements annually under the Seal Certification Program.
 Chemistry testing by an approved laboratory is required as a first screen to determine if an oil is extra virgin.
 Levels for the required chemistry testing are outlined below, which are among the strictest requirements worldwide.

-An oil only qualifies to display the COOC Seal once it has met with both criteria.
+An oil only qualifies to display the COOC Seal once it has met both criteria.
 Seal Certification is a process which is ongoing following every harvest.
-View our list of certified oils for the most recent harvest to ensure you are using the freshest, most delicious olive oil available.
+View our list of certified oils for the most recent harvest to ensure you are using the freshest, most delicious extra virgin olive oil available.